 We’ve only just scratched the surface of the Granular Synth.
-It’s a very deep module with much subtle complexity.
+It’s a deep module with much subtle complexity.
 However it’s been designed to be as easy to use as possible and experimentation will take you a long way.
-When curiosity finally gets the better of your intuition you will find a lot of detailed information below that should help you to explore the depths.
+When curiosity finally gets the better of your intuition you can refer to the comprehensive reference documentation below.
+In addition the following resources are available…

 The Granular Synth’s forté is experimental sound production but naturally one will often want to use it as a conventional voice.
 There are several approaches to this.
 The most straightforward is to treat it as a regular mono-synth.
 Simply feed a standard one volt per octave pitch control voltage to the V/OCT socket, a standard gate signal to the GATE socket, disengage the LOOP button and set DEPTH to maximum.

 The image below shows a very basic setup for keyboard control.
-In practice you’d probably want to use velocity, aftertouch and mod wheel CVs to control parameters too, but this is just a matter of adding a few patch leads and adjusting each parameter’s attenuvertor.
+In practice you might want to use velocity, aftertouch and mod wheel CVs to control parameters too, but this is just a matter of adding a few patch leads and adjusting each parameter’s attenuvertor.

 You’ll want to tweak various controls as the initial settings are pretty dull just like any INIT patch.
 The choice of sample is obviously crucial but then you might want to increase the SIZE setting so that grains overlap and experiment with the OMDU switch.
 Try right clicking on the main control labels (for instance RATE, OFFSET, PITCH and FILTER) to randomize particular parameters and their modulation.